MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ## Exercise 10 – Modify model-driven apps

-In this exercise, you will be adding the tables and forms to model-driven apps.
+In this exercise, you will be adding the tables and forms to the Fabrikam model-driven apps.

 ### Task 10.1 – Environmental Management app